dga711/msfs-cj4DG/README.md

 ## Installation

-* Download the latest zip release [here](https://github.com/dga711/msfs-webui-devkit/releases).
+* Download or clone the repo
 * Extract the "cj4-dga711" folder to the _community_ folder in your MSFS installation

 ## Known Limitations